Licensing#

 ../../_images/manage_accessTokens.jpg

-To login using an access token, click the 3 dots next to the password field in the Prism login window.
-Here you can select “Login with with access token”.
+To login using an access token, click the “Change log in method” button in the Prism login window and select “Login with access token”.

 ../../_images/accessTokenLogin.jpg